What is Akadama?

 Before buying general purpose bonsai mixes that don’t contain akadama, check with a local bonsai club or professional to learn more about whether the mix is recommended for your purposes.
 If you have a very small bonsai collection a general purpose pre-mix might be great for your tree or trees, but if you have a more serious collection, do some research before buying.

 Online Resources for Akadama

 Searching online for akadama and akadama-based bonsai mixes will turn up a large number of results.
 Prices and shipping rates can vary wildly – it can pay to do your homework.
 I’ll again recommend starting your research with experienced enthusiasts in your area and branch out to online resources like forums for more specific advice that pertains to your trees.

-A Personal Note – My Relationship with Akadama
+A Personal Note – My Experience with Akadama

 I’ve been using akadama in northern California for more than 20 years.
 I’ve used many brands in many different combinations with lava, pumice, sand, bark and most other ingredients you can imagine.
 For more than a decade, I’ve been happy using akadama-based mixes.